artsy/update-repo/README.md

   labels: ["automated"],
   update: (dir) => {
     // This update function gets executed in a freshly-checked-out version
-    // of the repo you speicified.
+    // of the repo you specified.
 If you make any changes here they will
     // be committed and added to a PR. execSync(`yarn add my-npm-package@${newVersion}`, { cwd: dir })
   },